 International representatives have every reason to help you figure out the best way to communicate with local potential buyers.
 It is not unusual for buying and selling patterns to shift significantly from market to market.

 The place to start is with your company’s current marketing assets.
 What can be used without any alterations?
 Is there anything that can be easily created by you or your country rep to suit their selling process?
 It may be something as simple as a localized phone script or a few slides changed in the sales slide deck.
 Try to keep any localization changes simple at this stage and plan for more involved marketing if your company eventually sets up a foreign subsidiary.

 4. Find individual (and group) motivational tools.

 As business leaders, we already know that our employees are each motivated by different triggers.
-Joe, your customer service manager, ?may want an extra week of vacation time instead of its equivalent cash bonus OR he may prefer a paid executive coach to mentor his career as reward for professional success.
-Partner-specific motivation?is an area of channel management where creativity pays off.
+Joe, your customer service manager, may want an extra week of vacation time instead of its equivalent cash bonus OR he may prefer a paid executive coach to mentor his career as reward for professional success.
+Partner-specific motivations is an area of channel management where creativity pays off.

 You may have two competing distributors – one in Sydney and the other in Melbourne – who have a cultivated rivalry.
 Buy an obnoxiously large trophy and offer the trophy plus bragging rights to the distributor who sells the most of your products by the end of the fiscal year.